Consisting of an early learning section including Pre-Kindergarten and Kindergarten and then Grades 1 – 5.

-Providing a well rounded, balanced education for all students, the elementary school offers the following specialist programs: World Languages, Physical Fitness and Health, Computer Technology, Music, Visual Arts, Library, Myanmar Language, History & Culture, and World Languages (Grades 1-5).
+Providing a well-rounded, balanced education for all students, the elementary school offers the following specialist programs: Physical Education, Music, Visual Arts, Library, Myanmar Language, History & Culture, and World Languages (Grades 1-5).

 Beginning in Grade 2, ISY offers instruction in French or Mandarin designed for students learning an additional language who do not have native fluency in the language.
 Instructional emphasis is on speaking, listening, reading, and writing and learning about the culture of the target language via these skills.
 ISY believes that learning an additional language is integral to the development of internationally-minded students who are confident, reflective, and multi-lingual communicators.
 Language development in more than one language advances cognitive growth, cultivates lifelong learning, and promotes cross-cultural communication.

 Physical Fitness and Health

-Elementary students from Pre-K through Grade 5, engage in a wide variety of physical fitness activities and games all of which are designed to promote good health, self-esteem, confidence, and a physically active lifestyle.
+Elementary students from Pre-Kindergarten through Grade 5 engage in a wide variety of physical education activities and games; this also includes swimming.
+These are designed to promote good health, self-esteem, confidence, sportsmanship, and a physically active lifestyle.

 To prepare students for success in an increasingly connected world, ISY has adopted the International Society for Technology in Education (ISTE) Standards for Students.
 These standards are designed to ensure information literacy, empower student voice and ensure that learning is a student-driven process.
-Technology Integration Facilitators (TIFs) will work with all teachers and students in their regular classes to provide expertise and support as the students integrate technology into their core curriculum learning.
+Technology is integrated into the core curriculum learning.

-Our Head Librarian will also work with all teachers and students across the curriculum in all classes to ensure that students are able to work with and critique literature and media that engages them, furthers their learning, provides them with multiple perspectives, and supports the development of the ISTE standards in all of our students.
+Our Librarian also works with all teachers and students across the curriculum in all classes to ensure that students are able to work with and critique literature and media that engages them furthers their learning, provides them with multiple perspectives, and supports the development of the ISTE standards in all of our students.